 I am best characterized as a ringmaster of many circuses, but I’ve actually made money as a freelance writer for Woman’s World magazine, as a nine-time contributor to Chicken Soup for the Soul, editing books and novels, and working with haunted attractions across the United States.
 I was the president of Writers of Kern for five years and editor of the nation’s first citizen journalism magazine, The Northwest Voice.
 I also serve on the board of directors for a local water company.

 I earned my degree from CSUB, started my own marketing and communications company and was a substitute teacher until I started working for, then owning, two haunted attractions in California’s central valley.
 An entrepreneur at heart who loves kids, I started S.C.A.R.E.
 (Supporting Community Actors Receiving Education) and S.C.R.E.A.M.
 (Students Creating Real Entrepreneurial Adventures & Mentors), both non-profit programs designed to uplift, teach, and mentor students of all ages.
 I also sit on the board for Innovative Entrepreneur Education, a California non-profit corporation founding a charter high school for young entrepreneurs in Bakersfield, opening 2021.

 But by FAR, my favorite adventure to date has been Schoolhouse Escapes, where I get to use all my gifts to create, delight, and entertain students (of every skill level).

-I’m a wife, mom to three grown children (one who is a professional baseball player for the Oakland A’s), and grandma to two special tiny baby boys who are my inspiration for the picture books and stories I write for Schoolhouse Escapes.
+I’m a wife, mom to three grown children (one a former pro for the L.A.
+Dodgers!), and grandma to two special tiny baby boys and a baby girl who are my inspiration for the picture books and stories I write for Schoolhouse Escapes.
 And I love Halloween.
 But I promise that our games are NOT scary.
 Yet. (j/k!) xo

 A little about Michelle…